Date of Degree

 Copyright 2006 Sumaya Nizar Hamadmad

 Hamadmad, Sumaya Nizar.
-"The role of mevalonate pathway intermediates in erythropoietin receptor signal transduction and surface expression: studies in hematopoietic and nonhematopoietic cancers." dissertation, University of Iowa, 2006.
+"The role of mevalonate pathway intermediates in erythropoietin receptor signal transduction and surface expression: studies in hematopoietic and nonhematopoietic cancers."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2006.